perpetualintelligence/docs/docfx_project/articles/terminal/concepts/routers.md

 ```

 ## Terminal Custom Router
-The `OneImx.Terminal` framework also supports custom routers via xref:OneImlx.Terminal.Runtime.TerminalCustomRouter, allowing for specialized routing logic that may not be covered by standard TCP, UDP, or console routers.
+The `OneImx.Terminal` framework also supports custom routers via @OneImlx.Terminal.Runtime.TerminalCustomRouter, allowing for specialized routing logic that may not be covered by standard TCP, UDP, or console routers.
 This flexibility supports unique application-specific routing needs that require customized behavior beyond standard protocol handling.

 ```csharp
 // Setup the terminal context and run a custom router based on specific requirements